marcann/Hawk/README.md

 # Hawk
-App aimed to provide news, discussion and scheduling/rsvp services for a sports club.
+Django app aimed to provide news, discussion and scheduling/rsvp services for a sports club.

 Current features:
 - Blog